-Dr. William Crowley is the David K. Podolsky Professor of Medicine at Harvard Medical School, the Chief of the Reproductive Endocrine Unit of the Department of Medicine at Massachusetts General Hospital, the Director of the Harvard-wide Reproductive Endocrine Sciences Center at Harvard Medical School; and the past Director of Clinical Research at the Massachusetts General Hospital from 1996-2014.
+Dr. William Crowley is the David K. Podolsky Professor of Medicine at Harvard Medical School, the former Chief of the Reproductive Endocrine Unit of the Department of Medicine at Massachusetts General Hospital, the Director of the Harvard-wide Reproductive Endocrine Sciences Center at Harvard Medical School; and the past Director of Clinical Research at the Massachusetts General Hospital from 1996-2014.

 Dr. Crowley’s laboratory has a remarkable track record of training pre – and post-doctoral fellows (85 as of 2013) for independent careers in academic medicine and biomedical research.
 Over 80% of these previous trainees remain in academic settings, 50% of the trainees from 10 years ago are full Professors, and 68% are women.